oscar0812/TelegramBot/README.md

     - and many more!
 2) Urban dictionary lookup
 3) Math equation solver
-4) Info stored in xml files, so easy to modify
+4) Info stored in xml files, so it's easy to modify

 Example bot usage:
 <br>